-With the extreme variety in today’s financing options, it can get very confusing when deciding between two basic personal finance options: personal loans or lines of credit.
-Each has its own advantages and disadvantages, but making the wrong choice could be very expensive.
-So choosing the most appropriate option for your particular situation could potentially save you thousands in interest repayments and fees.
+With the number of financing options available today, it can be very confusing finding the product that is right for you.
+It can even prove difficult deciding between two basic personal finance options – personal loans or lines of credit.
+Each has its own advantages and disadvantages and making the wrong choice could be very expensive.
+Choosing the most appropriate option for your particular situation could potentially save you thousands in interest repayments and fees.

 The main points of difference

 - Loan term.
-Personal loans have a fixed term, anywhere between one and seven years, and they’re paid back in full by the end of that term.
-However, lines of credit don’t come with a “term” and the funds you borrow become available again after they’re repaid (plus interest).
+Personal loans have a fixed term of anywhere between one and seven years, and need to be paid back in full by the end of that term.
+Lines of credit don’t come with a “term” and the funds you borrow become available again after they’re repaid (plus interest).

 - Repayments.
 Both involve monthly repayments.
 However, personal loans have fixed monthly repayments while lines of credit depend on the previous balance, amount drawn, accruing interest and other factors.

 - Time of disbursement.
-With personal loans, your lender will disburse your funds upfront as soon as you agree on the loan contract and sign it.
-With lines of credit, you’re able to withdraw up to your approved limit on an ongoing basis as long as you’re meeting minimum monthly repayments
+With personal loans, your lender will disburse your funds up-front as soon as you agree on the loan contract and sign it.
+With a line of credit, you’re able to withdraw up to your approved limit on an ongoing basis as long as you’re meeting minimum monthly repayments

 - Fees.
 Personal loans usually charge monthly service and application fees while lines of credit usually charge annual service fees.
 However, lenders for both personal loans as well as lines of credit may charge a variety of other hidden fees.
 Make sure you’re aware of all fees for any option you’re considering.